wp-plugins/wp-ajaxify-comments/readme.txt

 * Validating and adding comments without (complete) page reloads
 * Seamless integration in almost every theme (default options should work with most themes)
 * i18n support
+* Includes localizations for ca, de-DE, es-ES, fr-FR, nl-NL, pl-PL, vi-VN, zh-CN (thanks to all contributors)
 * Support for threaded comments
 * Support for comments that await moderation
 * Compatibility with comment spam protection plugins and other plugins that extend/manipulate the comment form
 * Admin frontend to customize the look and feel
+* (Automatic) fallback mode uses complete page reloads if the plugin is not configured properly or any incompatibility is detected
 * Debug mode to support troubleshooting

 == Screenshots ==